MileHacker Logo

 Entry Fees and Immigration Procedures

 No general entry fees apply for Travel to spain.
-Immigration procedures involve presenting your passport and any required visa or ETIAS authorization to border control upon arrival.
+Immigration procedures involve presenting your passport and any required visa or ETIAS authorization to border security upon arrival.
 Anticipate questions about your visit's purpose and stay duration.

 Required Documentation